CalculusWithJulia/CalculusWithJulia.github.io/README.md

 - [Functions](precalc/functions.html)

-A graphing calculator makes it very easy to produce a graph.
-Within `Julia`, the add-on `Gadfly` package, used through the `Plots` package,k makes it even easier.
+A graphing calculator makes it very easy to produce a graph. `Julia`, using the `Plots` package, makes it even easier and more flexible.

 - [Graphs of Functions](precalc/plotting.html)